 Yes, there are also MTB tubular tires.
 They are not very common among mountain bikers because they don’t bring many benefits to mountain biking.
 Replacing them is more difficult, and the gluing process can be messy for newbies.

-The table below summarizes the advantages and disadvantages of individual types of wheels.
+The following table summarizes the advantages and disadvantages of individual wheel types.

 Wheel/Tire | Pros | Cons |